Wh1ter0sEo4/viperdel/README.md

 # ViPeR-DeL
-- A 'script' that will destroy your Windows/Linux machine in seconds ,use this at you own risk !
+- A 'script' that will destroy your Windows/Linux machine with in seconds/minutes ,use this at you own risk !
 ## Installation on Linux

 - Open up a terminal